How to Calculate Tax with OrderCloud

 Every tax vendor has different configurations and data models.
 For example, Avalara needs a tax and item code for each line item or product.
 You also may need to manage a number of entities for your customers and suppliers in order to identify the proper tax jurisdiction.
 This is another area where OrderCloud is flexible for your needs.
 If you have properties on a Product, or LineItem that are specific to your tax integration implementation you can use our Extended Properties (xp) to define them.
 There may be a number of data points, or properties, you need to reference in order to fulfill the integration event.
 This is where the payload of the Integration Event is important.
 OrderCloud sends, as the request payload, an Order Worksheet that is essentially a hydrated model of a number of concerns related to the Order.
 Information about the User, their organization and Order properties for the LineItems, Products and Pricing.
-If you ever encounter any missing details let us know in our Slack channel and we’ll review for inclusion.

 All this information still leaves us with the question of how to support regional localization.
 Primarily this is a concern with the tax vendor.
 Avalara, for example, supports a great number of localities very elegantly.
 From a development perspective the same API endpoints needed to perform tax calculation with US entities is used.
 The configuration of the data is the key to having the accurate Value Added Tax (VAT) returned for your integration.